MicrosoftDocs/microsoft-salescopilot-docs/articles/responsible-ai-overview.md

 ---
-title: Responsible AI FAQs for Sales in Microsoft 365 Copilot
+title: Responsible AI FAQs for Sales agent
-description: Responsible AI FAQs provide information about the AI technology used in Sales in Microsoft 365 Copilot, along with key considerations and details about how the AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 11/20/2025 ms.custom:
+description: Responsible AI FAQs provide information about the AI technology used in Sales agent, along with key considerations and details about how the AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 11/20/2025 ms.custom:
   - responsible-ai-faqs